OneOfThePetes/Change-TwitterProfile/README.md

 Uses some functions from the awesome PSTwitterAPI PowerShell Module: https://github.com/mkellerman/PSTwitterAPI by mkellerman (https://twitter.com/mkellerman).

-Figuring out how to upload the banner images in chunks was a pain in the ass!
+Figuring out how to upload the images in chunks was a pain in the ass!